cedaro/simple-image-widget/readme.txt

 Read about the original thought behind creating this widget and ways it can be extended in [this blog post](http://www.blazersix.com/blog/wordpress-image-widget/).

 == Changelog ==

+= 3.0.2 =
+* Implemented feature for opening links in a new tab/window.
+* Fixed a bug preventing links in legacy widgets to not work.

 = 3.0.1 =
 * Removed the main plugin file for the previous version.